PrincetonUniversity/installing_python_packages/README.md

    Note that `--user` is omitted when using pip within a conda environment.

-8. How do I install a Python package using pip in a custom location?
+8. How do I install a Python package in a custom location using pip?

    There is a two step procedure for this.
 First do `pip install --target=</path/to/install/location> <package>` then update the PYTHONPATH environment variable with `export PYTHONPATH=$PYTHONPATH:/path/to/install/location`.